Oak Woods Acquisition Corporat - GuruFocus.com

 RAITI, PLLC is serving as legal counsel to the Company.
 Ortoli Rosenstadt LLP is serving as counsel to EF Hutton.

-A registration statement on Form S-1 (File No. 333-269862) relating to these securities has been filed with, and declared effective by, the Securities and Exchange Commission ("SEC") on March 23, 2023.
-A final prospectus relating to this offering will be filed with the SEC.
+A registration statement on Form S-1 (File No. 333-269862) relating to these securities was filed with and declared effective by the Securities and Exchange Commission ("SEC") on March 23, 2023.
 This press release shall not constitute an offer to sell or the solicitation of an offer to buy, nor shall there be any sale of these securities in any state or jurisdiction in which such an offer, solicitation or sale would be unlawful prior to registration or qualification under the securities laws of any such state or jurisdiction.

 FORWARD-LOOKING STATEMENTS

-This press release contains statements that constitute "forward-looking statements," including with respect to the Company’s initial public offering.
-No assurance can be given that the offering discussed above will be completed on the terms described, or at all.
-Forward-looking statements are subject to numerous conditions, many of which are beyond the control of the Company, including those set forth in the Risk Factors section of the Company's registration statement and preliminary prospectus for the offering filed with the SEC.
+This press release contains statements that constitute "forward-looking statements," including with respect to the Company’s initial public offering, the anticipated use of the net proceeds thereof and the Company’s search for an initial business combination.
+No assurance can be given that the net proceeds of the initial public offering will be used as indicated.
+Forward-looking statements are subject to numerous conditions, many of which are beyond the control of the Company, including those set forth in the Risk Factors section of the Company's registration statement and prospectus for the initial public offering filed with the SEC.
 Copies are available on the SEC's website, www.sec.gov.
 The Company undertakes no obligation to update these statements for revisions or changes after the date of this release, except as required by law.

 Company Contact: